 The problem is that divorce can end in disaster.
 In fact, with alimony and child support, it is one of the leading causes of bankruptcy.
 Find simple yet effective divorce lawyers and consult with them about your options.

 You Overlook Tax Savings

 Right now, families are entitled to some fairly hefty tax breaks if they have children.
 Currently, there’s a $3950 per child exemption on income tax.
 And there’s also some lesser-known tax breaks that could have a significant impact on your family’s financial security.

 Take the child tax credit, for instance.
 This can be as much as $1,000, depending on your income.
 Or what about the dependent care credit?
-This is designed to cover 35 percent of the cost of daycare in the US.
+This is designed to cover 35 percent of the cost of Child care in the US.
 Talking to your provider for Childcare is often going to find some savings with their knowledge of tax

 You can also apply for what’s known as an adoption tax credit.
 This will pay up to $13,000 to cover travel costs and court fees.